translation/rails/README.md

  1. Create a new project on Translation.io with the correct languages.
  2. Adapt `config/initializers/translation.rb` (new API key and languages)
  3. Adapt language names and root keys of the YAML files in your project (optional: adapt GetText directories and `.po` headers)
- 4. Execute "rake translation:init" and check that everything went fine.
+ 4. Execute `rake translation:init` and check that everything went fine.
  5. Invite your collaborators in the new project.
  6. Remove the old project.